SteveLasker/RegistryArtifactTypes/README.md

 ## Overview

-Example formats for supporting multiple artifact types within [oci distribution-spec](https://github.com/opencontainers/distribution-spec)

-This proposal demonstrates how various artifact types can leverage [OCI Mmanifest](https://github.com/opencontainers/image-spec/blob/master/manifest.md) and [OCI Index](https://github.com/opencontainers/image-spec/blob/master/image-index.md) to represent their types.
-It demonstrates the benefits for leveraging `manifest` to represent a specific type, leaving `index` for collections of mixed artifacts.
+Examples for how  artifact types can leverage [OCI Mmanifest](https://github.com/opencontainers/image-spec/blob/master/manifest.md) and [OCI Index](https://github.com/opencontainers/image-spec/blob/master/image-index.md) to represent their types.
+These examples demonstrate the benefits for leveraging `manifest` to represent a specific type, leaving `index` for collections of mixed artifacts.

-The proposal uses additional `mediaTypes`, to express the type of artifact, and the layers.
+The proposal uses additional `mediaTypes`, to express the type of artifact, and the layers and proposes `mediaType` is a required field.
+However, the specific values are extensible.

 ## Proposal